-Registration is closed!
-Due to overwhelming response, the January-March MBSR class is now full.
-If you want to be notified when the next MBSR class is scheduled, click the button to the left.
+Registration for our fall class will open soon.
+Details are below.
+If you want to be notified when registration opens, click the button to the left.

-In first quarter 2019, MNPS will partner with Vanderbilt’s Osher Center for Integrative Medicine to offer another mindfulness-based stress reduction (MBSR) course.
+MNPS and Vanderbilt’s Osher Center for Integrative Medicine will offer another mindfulness-based stress reduction (MBSR) course this fall 2019.
 This highly participatory, practical course includes: